The CrayPEToolchain EasyBlock and cpeCray/cpeGNU/cpeAMD modules¶

 reliably either due to the current design of the module reloading process in the cpe/21.04

-module combined with the delayed impact of changes to LMOD_MODULERCFILE
+module combined with the delayed impact of changes to LMOD_MODULERCFILE.

-The module will belong to the cpeToolchain
+The module will belong to the cpeToolchain family.
+That family will take care of

-module that would be loaded (provided the PrgEnv_family
+unloading any other cpe* module that would be loaded (provided the PrgEnv_family

-parameter was set the same way in their EasyConfigs), while the PrgEnv-gnu
+parameter was set the same way in their EasyConfigs), while the PrgEnv-gnu module

-will take care of unloading other PrgEnv-*
+will take care of unloading other PrgEnv-* modules through the PrgEnv family.

 A setup without PrgEnv- or cpe module¶